 We can summarize the takeaway in an addendum to rule 2.

-Rule 2b: we should all be embarrassed that we believed anything about priming even for a second.
+Rule 2b: we should all be embarrassed that we believed in priming even for a second.

 Rule 3: The Rule of Multiplicity

 If the study looks like it tried 20 different things to get a p-value, it has.
 Whatever effect it claims to have found is just an artifact of multiple hypothesis testing.

 I wrote a couple thousand words already about why a study that tries several hypotheses and doesn’t correct for multiplicity isn’t worth the pixels it is written on.
 That’s my least-read-adjusting-for-quality post ever, because even readers who click on a self-proclaimed “math blog” called “Put a number on it” don’t want too much actual math in their blog posts.

 The fun part is that you can guess which studies are multiplicitous just from their abstracts.
 Here’s how one of the studies was summarized on the 80,000 hours quiz:

 When holding and writing on a heavier clipboard, people assessing job applicants rate them as ‘better overall’, and ‘more seriously interested in the position’.

 The non-metaphorically heavy clipboard already carries the stench of priming, and as soon as I saw the word “and” in the description, I knew it was fake without looking at the sample size or p-value.
 I could just imagine the researchers trying 27 clipboards of different materials, 4 surveys and 15 blood tests to measure impact, and 906 interaction effects just to be sure that something somewhere will hit a publishable p-value.